succe3d/iot-honeypot/README.md

 }
 ```

 A `curl` process spawned from `/bin/sh` connected to `172.20.0.12:8080` (the firmware-updater).
-The MQTT container should never originate traffic to that port — this is a **lateral movement** ZTA violation.
+The MQTT container should never originate traffic to that port, this is a **lateral movement** ZTA violation.

 </details>